frovedis/frovedis/README.md

 # 2. Installation

+If you want prebuild binary, please check "release", which includes rpm file.
+If your environment is supported, using rpm is the easiest way to install.

 If you want to build the framework on SX-Aurora TSUBASA, we recommend to utilize our build tools (https://github.com/frovedis/packaging) together with VE version of boost (https://github.com/frovedis/boost-ve).